Aladin-bit01/Random-Story-Teller/README.md

 ![image](https://github.com/Aladin-bit01/Random-Story-Teller/assets/144846441/a1b86a29-53eb-4b24-83c9-5ac9512ef27a)

 If you are reading this now, this probably means that you are in the computer science, software, cyber, data science, etc. big family.
-Whether you are a friend, a a classmate, a teacher, an employer, a dummy CS student or anybody else, I would like to tell you welcome to my baby projects zone.
+Whether you are a friend, a classmate, a teacher, an employer, a dummy CS student or anybody else, I would like to tell you welcome to my baby projects zone.
 Yes, yes, you are going to discover my first personal projects here (Date while I am writning this is *8 Dec 2023* ).
 These projects are so simple and so beginner friendly.
 They helped me consolidate simple but crucial notions in the `PYTHON` language specifically and in programming in general.

 Hope you enjoy your trip Here !